Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Use the latest versions

 Before installing, check the CTAN web site at http://www.ctan.org/ for the latest version of ProTEXt (Windows), MacTEX (Macs), or TEX Live (all platforms) for the latest copy of the installation program.
-Just occasionally a bug slips through onto the production DVD, and although it’s always fixed and notified on comp.text.tex, that’s a high-volume newsgroup and even the sharpest eyes may miss an announcement.
+Just occasionally a bug slips through into TEX Live, and although it’s always fixed and notified on comp.text.tex, that’s a high-volume newsgroup and even the sharpest eyes may miss an announcement.

 Stick to the defaults